 The children will venture from farmyard to safari and the desert, exploring and discovering more about the animals that live in those habitats.
-We will be looking at the season of Summer and take part in a local expedition using maps and photos to support our Understanding of the World.
-Linking in with our Topic, we will be taking a trip, in our school grounds, for Food and Farming Day.
-We will also have a Wow beach day exploring sand, water and making 3d ice cream cones.
+We will be looking at the season of summer and take part in a local expedition using maps and photos to support our Understanding of the World.
+We will also have a Wow beach day exploring sand, water and making 3D ice cream cones.